Slashflex/test_CDA_OOP/README.md

 ___
 ## How the program works

-You have to type in a integer from 0 to 99 then hit the button to get the appropriate couplet displayed.
+You have to type in an integer from 0 to 99 then hit the button to get the appropriate couplet displayed.

 If you type anything other than integers between 0 and 99, an error message will appear with your entry in red, prompting you to start over.